dviramontes/developerhappiness.app/README.md

 > A web application that syncs users from slack workspace and displays them as a list

-Project layout is based on [golang-standards/project-layout](https://github.com/golang-standards/project-layout)
+Project layout based on [golang-standards/project-layout](https://github.com/golang-standards/project-layout)

 ### Project Layout